-Available online at: shop.rspca.org.uk
+Available at a variety of retailers and online at: shop.rspca.org.uk

 Keeping your dog fit and healthy

 Finding a vet

 Your dog will need to visit the vet at least once a year for their annual vaccination and a health check.
 Speak to your vet to see if they offer a health care plan for your pet, which allows you to spread the cost of preventative veterinary treatment such as regular health checks, annual vaccinations and flea and worm treatments, while ensuring your pet remains fit and healthy.